JDDev0/EnergizedPower/README.md

 *Feel free to include this mod in your ModPack :-)*

 **WARNING**: This mod is currently in alpha.
-Many features are still being developed and some important features are missing
+Many features are still being developed

 ## Supported versions:
 - 1.19.3 (a1.0.x)